daarnolducsd/ep5book/docs/09-week9.md

 What do $\hat{\beta}_0$ and $\hat{\beta}_1$ tell us?
 Let's talk about $\hat{\beta}_1$ first.
 This tells us how changes in $X$ are associated with changes in $Y$.
 If this value is positive, then increases in $X$ are associated with increases in $Y$.
 If it is negative, then increases in $X$ are associated with decreases in $Y$.
 The interpretation of $\hat{\beta}_1$ is a 1-unit change in $X$ is associated with a $\hat{\beta}_1$-unit change in $Y$.

 Once we have our estimates of the intercept and slope, we can also use them to form predictions.
-For example, the predicted value of $Y$ for and individual with observable $X_i=5$ is equal to:
+For example, the predicted value of $Y$ for an individual with observable $X_i=5$ is equal to:

 $$
 \hat{Y}_i = \hat{\beta}_0 + \hat{\beta}_1 \cdot 5